 Sociology is a social science that studies our behavior as social beings.
 It covers everything from the analysis of short contacts between anonymous individuals to the study of global social processes.
 Often, sociologists are driven to understand and improve the lives of others.

 At Suffolk, you can pursue a major in sociology or criminal justice.
-The Sociology and Criminal Justice Department is home to the Center for Restorative Justice and Center for Women’s Health and Human Rights.
+The Sociology and Criminal Justice Department is home to the Center for Women’s Health and Human Rights.
 You can partner with the faculty experts at these resources to conduct important research and fight for positive change in your world.